gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 cobwebs outline him clearly enough for me to see his lips move.
 I put my fingers back in my ears.

-"...place.
+"…place.
 To return to the light.
 The light.
-To return..." he whispers.
+To return…" he whispers.

 "Forgive me, honored sir, but I cannot."
 I speak softly, not knowing if he can hear me.
 "I swore an oath to kill a bonescuttle.
 I have to do that first.
 I'm sorry."

 Something that no longer breathes struggles to make words.
-"Bones...
-In sunlight..."
+"Bones…  In sunlight…"

 "I'm sorry," I say for a third time.
 We have a duty to release the dead, but what can I do?
 He could have been dead a year or a thousand, tied to the world